niraj17singh/niraj17singh.github.io/_pages/about.md

 redirect_from:
 ---
 ***
-### Developing bio-inspired  Automated DriverAdvanced Driver- Assistance Systems (ADAS) for Continental Automotive:
+### Developing bio-inspired Advanced Driver- Assistance Systems (ADAS) for Continental Automotive:

 Although deep neural networks have been successfully applied to solve various problems related to automotive navigation and have been pushing the development of Advanced Driver-Assistance Systems (ADAS), they fall short of human performance by a wide margin.
 The original inspiration behind deep neural networks is indisputably biological and neural.
 But the inspiration had borrowed to broad ideas from brain science: the idea of a neuron and the idea of a trainable network.
 The program of borrowing ideas from the brain perhaps has not been carried through to its consummation.
 To design more human-like ADAS systems one has to look for inspiration deeper in the brain, at the level of brain architecture.
 There is a demand to create ADAS systems that emulate the brain at the architecture level.
 In mammalian brains, hippocampus received a lot of attention as a key system involved in spatial navigation.
 The discovery of place and grid cells, - cells that encode the surrounding space in intriguing ways, - was awarded the Nobel prize in physiology and medicine in 2014.